silverstripe/silverstripe-mssql/README.md

 Then you can use "myserver" (the bit in square brackets above) as the server name when connecting to the database.

+Alternatively, if you don't want to keep adding more entries to the freetds.conf to nominate more SQL Server locations, you can instead use the full the host/ip and port combination, such as "myserver:1433" (1433 being the default SQL Server port.) and ensure the "tds version = 8.0" is set globally in the freetds.conf file.

 **Note**: Use *tabs* not spaces when editing freetds.conf, otherwise it will not load the configuration you have specified!

 **Note**: Certain distributions of Linux use [SELinux](http://fedoraproject.org/wiki/SELinux) which could block access to your SQL Server database.
 A rule may need to be added to allow this traffic through.